stefcameron/yllr/README.md

 Finally, the `condition` parameter can optionally be a function that returns a _truthy_ or _falsy_ value.
 By using a function, it ensures that any potentially expensive condition evaluation code is only executed if `yllr` checks are enabled (see [API docs](dist/yllr-docs.md) on enabling/disabling checks).

+### Contextual Checks

+The `yllr.make(context)` creates a _contextual_ `yllr` object which has the same interface as the global `yllr` object (exception for `yllr.config` and `yllr.make`), the difference being that errors thrown from this object's `check()` method get an additional context string when they're created.
+The `yllr.YllrError` object has a `context` property that is set to this value, and the constructor of any custom error type will also get this context as a parameter.

+The main advantage of a contextual `yllr` object's `check()` method over the generic `yllr.check()` is the context.
+Each browser deals with uncaught errors and logged errors in different ways, and error stacks, especially resulting from an asynchronous call (e.g. promise resolutions) are often meaningless.
+This simple context string, if set judiciously, can greatly simplify debugging by providing a crucial hint about the source of the failed check.

+When converting a `yllr.YllrError` instance to a string, the output looks like this:
+*    With context: `YllrError: <context>: <message>`
+*    Without context: `YllrError: <message>`

 ## Configuration

 ### Assertion Type